 - DO label their stuff if you plan to use daycare.
 Most daycares require you to label all your bottles, food containers, clothing and shoe items!
 We have had great experience with the personalized labels from NameBubbles.com.
 Both my girls have used their dishwasher safe labels for all our food containers and the clothing labels for jackets, blankets and extras clothes, and my toddler is even using their shoe labels to learn left and right!
 Use code SPOT15 (case sensitive) to get 15% off your order until 12/31/2017.

 - DO stock the medicine cabinet!
 There are so many little things that you can get for baby that will make your life easier, like a NoseFrida The Snotsucker Nasal Aspirator!
 Yes it is exactly what it sounds like and it’s amazing!
 If you don’t believe me, read the reviews on Amazon!
-Find that and other recommendations for their medicine cabinet on this post!
-(Remember: I’m not providing medical advice on HOW to use these items but WHEN we used them so please check with a medical professional before administering!)
+I’m not providing medical advice on HOW to use these items but WHEN we used them so please check with a medical professional before administering!

 - DO babyproof sooner than later!
 Both my girls crawled at 6.5.
 The oldest walked at 9 months and the second at 10.5!
 I was happy we registered for some baby safety items and installed most when my first was 4 months old.
 Check out my follow up post which shows which products we used for different places in our home!

 - DO download useful apps!
 I downloaded a contractions app when pregnant and used it on the big day.
 I no longer needed to pay attention to the clock during that crazy process.
 Then once baby was here, I downloaded a “Feed Baby” app which I used in the first weeks.
-It helped me know when her last feeding was and which side I nursed her from.
+It helped me know when her last feeding was and which side I nursed her from as my daughter only nursed from one side at a time.
 Mommy brain is real people to use these apps to help you out!

 - DO read this follow up post with tips for breastfeeding and changing baby, including details on my frozen breastmilk storage system!
 I loved the Lansinoh Breast Milk Storage Bags and never had a problem with them leaking in our freezer!